-FLOW-3D/MP runs on both Workstations and clusters (which may consist of a group of similarly configured Xeons® or Opterons®) running Redhat Enterprise Linux 6 or 7, a network interconnect such as Gigabit Ethernet or Infiniband, and a large shared NFS disk accessible from all nodes in cluster.
+FLOW-3D/MPruns on both Workstations and clusters (which may consist of a group of similarly configured Xeons® or Opterons®) running 64-bit Red Hat Enterprise Linux 6 or 7 or 64-bit SUSE Enterprise Linux 12, a network interconnect such as Gigabit Ethernet or Infiniband, and a large shared NFS disk accessible from all nodes in cluster.
 FLOW-3D/MP supports Intel® MPI, which is provided as a part of the installation.
 For hardware recommendations, please contact our sales team.

 Support for users who have installed FLOW-3D on “compatible” Linux distributions (such as Fedora, Scientific Linux, Debian, Ubuntu) will only be provided when a problem can be reproduced on Flow Science’s RedHat and Novell enterprise-class Linux distributions.